Best time to Trek in Nepal

 Don’t leave your guide

-Be very polite to your guide because they are needed to you in each and every step of your trek. give them their payment each day so that they feel happy with you.
+Be very polite to your guide because they are needed by you in each and every step of your trek. give them their payment each day so that they feel happy with you.

 Drink plenty of water during the trek whenever possible because you may not get water to drink for a long gap of time.